stanichor/stanichor.github.io/_posts/2025-10-12-galaxy-brain.md

 </div>

-### The Effectiveness of Burrow's Delta
+### The Effectiveness of Burrows's Delta

 Burrows’s Delta is a simple stylometric measure used for authorship attribution.
 The method converts raw word frequencies into standardized scores and computes a distance between documents.
-In his paper, [Interpreting Burrows's Delta: Geometric and Probabilistic Foundations](https://www.researchgate.net/publication/227400810_Interpreting_Burrows's_Delta_Geometric_and_Probabilistic_Foundations), Shlomo Argamon offers a complex statistical explanation for the effectiveness of Burrow's Delta.
+In his paper, [Interpreting Burrows's Delta: Geometric and Probabilistic Foundations](https://www.researchgate.net/publication/227400810_Interpreting_Burrows's_Delta_Geometric_and_Probabilistic_Foundations), Shlomo Argamon offers a complex statistical explanation for the effectiveness of Burrows's Delta.
 Modeling documents as multivariate Gaussian (or Laplace) distributions, he shows that choosing the nearest candidate document is equivalent to choosing the highest-probability candidate under the distribution.

-But the truth of Burrow's Delta is much simpler.
+But the truth of Burrows's Delta is much simpler.
 The authors of [Understanding and explaining Delta measures for authorship attribution](https://academic.oup.com/dsh/article/32/suppl_2/ii4/3865676) show that ternarization is highly effective and robust technique.
 For each feature the method asks, “do these two documents both use the word above average, below average, or about average?”
 Adding up those per-word agreements and disagreements yields strong signal for authorship.
-All other variants of Burrow's Delta can be viewed as approximations for this method.
+All other variants of Burrows's Delta can be viewed as approximations for this method.

 ### The Effectiveness of Improper Linear Models